 (i) With respect to the other matters to be included in the Auditors’ Report in accordance with the requirements of Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended, in our opinion and to the best of our information and according to the explanations given to us:

-(ii) The Companyhas made provisions, as required under the applicable laws or Indian Accounting Standards for material foreseeable losses, if any, on long-term contracts.
+(ii) The Company has made provisions, as required under the applicable laws or Indian Accounting Standards for material foreseeable losses, if any, on long-term contracts.

 (iii) There has been no delay in transferring the amounts required to be transferred to the Investor Education and Protection Fund were by the Company in accordance with the relevant provisions of the Act and Rules made thereunder.

-(iv) (a) The Management has represented that, to the best of its knowledge and belief, as stated in
+(iv) (a) The Management has represented that, to the best of its knowledge and belief, as stated in note 59 (a)

-note 56(a)(iv) to Standalone Financial Statements, no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person(s) or entity(ies), including foreign entities (“Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (“Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;
+other person(s) or entity(ies), including foreign entities (“Intermediaries”), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (“Ultimate Beneficiaries”) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;

-(b) The Management has represented that, to the best of its knowledge and belief, as stated in note 54 (a) (iv)to the Standalone Financial Statements, no funds have been received by the Company from any person(s) or entity(ies), including foreign entities (“Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (“Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;
+(b) The Management has represented that, to the best of its knowledge and belief, as stated in note 59 (a) (iv) to the Standalone Financial Statements, no funds have been received by the Company from any person(s) or entity(ies), including foreign entities (“Funding Parties”), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (“Ultimate Beneficiaries”) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;

-circumstances, nothing has come to our notice that has caused us to believe that the
+(c) Based on such audit procedures that we considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-Clause (a) and (b) above contain any material misstatement.

-(v) As stated in Note 44 to the Standalone Financial Statements.
+(v) As stated in Note 47 to the Standalone Financial Statements.

 a) The final dividend proposed in the previous year, declared, and paid by the Company during the year, is in accordance with Section 123 of the Act, as applicable.

-subject to the approval of the members at the ensuing annual general meeting.
+c) The board of directors of the Company has proposed a final dividend for the year which is subject to the approval of the members at the ensuing Annual General Meeting.
 The amount of dividend proposed is in accordance with section 123 of the Act, as applicable.

-software for maintaining its books of account for the financial year ended March 31, 2024, which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
-Further, during the course of our audit we did not come across any instance of the audit trail feature being tampered with.
+(vi) Based on our examination which included test checks, the Company has used an accounting software for maintaining its books of account for the financial year ended March 31,2025, which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
+Further, during the course of our audit we did not come across any instance of the audit trail feature being tampered with and the audit trail has been preserved by the company as per the statutory requirements for record retention.

 3. We are enclosing our report in terms of Section 143(5) of the Act, on the basis of such verification of the books and records of the Company as we considered appropriate and according to the information and explanations given to us, in Annexure C on the directions issued by the Comptroller and Auditor General of India.